diego-escalante/LD49-Cloudfall/README.md

 </p>

 ## [Play the game here!](https://diego-escalante.itch.io/cloudfall)
-This game was made in 48 for the Ludum Dare 49 jam.
+This game was made in 48 for the Ludum Dare 49 jam in October 2021.
 The theme of the jam was "unstable."
 It was made with Unity.

 ## Links
 * [Cloudfall on itch.io](https://diego-escalante.itch.io/cloudfall): Play the game directly on your browser here.